KhronosGroup/MoltenVK/Docs/MoltenVK_Runtime_UserGuide.md

   host-visible memory mapping.
 Loading via a staging buffer will result in malformed image content.

 - Pipeline statistics query pool using `VK_QUERY_TYPE_PIPELINE_STATISTICS` is not supported.

+- `vkCmdDrawMeshTasksIndirectCountEXT()` cannot be used because the `drawIndirectCount` feature is not supported.

+- Render passes containing taskless mesh draws use private backing for memoryless attachments so capture/replay or GPU schedule preparation can preserve their contents.
+Ordinary render passes retain native memoryless storage.

 - Application-controlled memory allocations using `VkAllocationCallbacks` are ignored.